Frank Sturgis: Later life

 In 1979, Sturgis traveled to Angola to help rebels fighting the communist government, which was supported by Cuba and the Soviet Union, and to teach guerrilla warfare.
-In 1981 he went to Honduras to train the US backed Contras who were fighting Nicaragua's Sandinista government, which was supported by Cuba and the Soviet Union; the Army of El Salvador; and the Honduras death squads.
+In 1981 he went to Honduras to train the U.S.-backed Contras who were fighting Nicaragua's Sandinista government, which was supported by Cuba and the Soviet Union; the Army of El Salvador; and the Honduras death squads.
 He made a second trip to Angola and trained rebels in the Angolan bush for Holden Roberto.
 He interacted with Venezuelan terrorist Carlos the Jackal.
 In 1989 he visited Yassir Arafat in Tunis.
 Arafat shared elements of his peace plan, and Sturgis was debriefed by the CIA on his return.

 In an obituary published December 5, 1993, The New York Times quoted Sturgis' lawyer, Ellis Rubin, as saying that Sturgis died of cancer a week after he was admitted to a veterans' hospital in Miami, five days shy of his 69th birthday.
 It was reported that doctors diagnosed lung cancer that had spread to his kidneys, and that he was survived by a wife, Jan, and a daughter named Autumn.

+He is portrayed by actor Robert Beltran in Oliver Stone's 1995 biographical film Nixon.
+Later he was played by Kim Coates in the 2023 miniseries, White House Plumbers.